 China Unicom thinks we could use UE Information Request/Response procedure and avoid the issue with legacy gNB

-Offline: If UE based solution is supported:
+Offline (Samsung): If UE based solution is supported:

 Whether QoE measurement reporting procedure is used to transmit QoE configurations info to the gNB, i.e. the NW configures SRB4 and UE send QoE configurations and/or QoE reports (if available)

-whether/how gNB indicates whether it supports QoE configuration retrieval form the UE (Samsung)
+whether/how gNB indicates whether it supports QoE configuration retrieval form the UE

 If we need to introduce a new 1-bit indication in msg5 to indicate the availability of QoE measurement configurations stored in the UE.

+[AT124][605][QoE] QoE configuration retrieval (Samsung)

+Scope: Details of procedure/message to use for QoE configuration retrieval, including session status indication.

+Intended outcome: Report with agreeable proposals in R2-2313686

+Deadline: Report available for CB session on Thursday

+R2-2313686 Report of [AT124][605][QoE] QoE configuration retrieval Samsung discussion Rel-18 NR_QoE_enh-Core

 DISCUSSION on P4: